Seasonal Planning for British Columbia Travel

 Wildlife viewing is also prime during fall, with bears foraging for pre-hibernation meals at destinations including Vancouver Island, around Whistler, and the Great Bear Wilderness.
 While snows begin in the mountains usually by late November, September and October still are fine times for hiking and camping, with trails emptied from the summer crowds (and summer insects!), with pleasantly cool temperatures meaning you can hike that much longer without overheating.
 But the beginning of winter's rainy season along the coast means visitors should pack waterproof jackets and prepare for changing weather patterns.

-Cornucopia, Whistler (November).
-This late fall food feast on the streets and in the restaurants of Whistler Village celebrates the bounty of B.C. and the talents of local chefs
+Cornucopia, Whistler.
+This November food feast on the streets and in the restaurants of Whistler Village celebrates the bounty of British Columbia and the talents of local chefs.

-Okanagan Fall Wine Festival (October).
-British Columbia's primary wine region celebrates harvest time with their 40th annual Fall Wine Fest in 2020 with more than 100 wine-focused events including tastings, seminars, wine-stompings, and paired dinners
+Okanagan Fall Wine Festival.
+British Columbia's primary wine region celebrates harvest time in October with more than 100 wine-focused events, including tastings, seminars, wine-stompings, and paired dinners.

-Sunshine Coast Art Crawl (October).
-Fall is a good time to visit the Sunshine Coast region northwest of Vancouver to see fall foliage and check out the more than 300 artists showcasing their works in galleries, studios and street venues in small coastal towns
+Sunshine Coast Art Crawl.
+October is a good time to visit the Sunshine Coast region northwest of Vancouver to see fall foliage and check out the more than 300 artists showcasing their works in galleries, studios, and street venues in small coastal towns.

-Fraser Valley Bald Eagle Festival (November).
-Go wild in the scenic Fraser Valley in this long-time fall festival that features guided bird watching, eco-tours, and tasty salmon feasts
+Fraser Valley Bald Eagle Festival.
+Go wild in the scenic Fraser Valley in this long-time November festival that features guided bird watching, eco-tours, and tasty salmon feasts.

 British Columbia's mountains are a wild winter wonderland, with world-class ski resorts and plenty of activities for non-skiers, including dog sled rides, snowmobiling, ice climbing, Canada's favorite sport of hockey, and warm indoor escapes as well.
-While temperatures in the interior can get quite cold, dropping below -20˚C/-4˚F, with heavy snows, the coastal region, including the metropolis of Vancouver, rarely receives any snow and remains above freezing, averaging around 5˚C/45˚F.
+While temperatures in the interior can get quite cold, dropping below -4°F (-20°C), with heavy snows, the coastal region, including the metropolis of Vancouver, rarely receives any snow and remains above freezing, averaging around 45°F (5°C).

-The Christmas-to-New-Year’s holiday period is often booked solid at the top ski resorts like Whistler, Revelstoke, Kicking Horse, Big White, and Fernie, but good deals are available in the periods just before and after the rush.
+The Christmas-to-New-Year holiday period is often booked solid at the top ski resorts like Whistler, Revelstoke, Kicking Horse, Big White, and Fernie.
+Still, good deals are available in the periods just before and after the rush.
 Many summer resorts and attractions in the interior are closed during the winter months, but coastal destinations offer great deals for visitors.

-Chinese/Lunar New Year (Jan-Feb).
+Chinese/Lunar New Year, especially Vancouver.
 Given the large ethnic Chinese population in Vancouver and nearby Richmond, this is a huge celebration with a massive parade, street festivals, and food events.
 Depending on the lunar calendar, it takes place in January or February.

-Rossland Winter Carnival (Jan).
-Bobsled races, parades, performances and an ice palace-beer garden highlight this fun festival that's been happening since 1898 in this mountain town in the Kootenay Rockies
+Rossland Winter Carnival, Rossland.
+Bobsled races, parades, performances, and an ice palace-beer garden highlight this fun festival that's been happening since 1898 in this mountain town in the Kootenay Rockies in January.

-High On Ice Winter Festival (February).
-Appreciate a real Canadian northern experience in this ice-carving festival in the remote small town of Fort St. John with sleigh rides, sledding, and even a chance to see the Northern Lights.
+High On Ice Winter Festival, St. John.
+Appreciate a real Canadian northern experience in this ice-carving festival in the remote small town of Fort St. John in February with sleigh rides, sledding, and even a chance to see the northern lights.

-Coldsnap Winter Music Festival (January).
-The city of Prince George on the northern coast dances the winter nights away for more than a week in January as international artists perform across town and hold music workshops
+Coldsnap Winter Music Festival, Prince George.
+The city of Prince George on the northern coast dances the winter nights away for more than a week in January as international artists perform across town and hold music workshops.